 Healthy Athletes

-Below are the seven different disciplines of Healthy Athletes that Special Olympics Arkansas offers.
+Below are the eight different disciplines of Healthy Athletes that Special Olympics Arkansas offers.
 Each athletes that attends receives free health screenings, education, and referrals for follow-up care.

-Below are the seven different disciplines of Healthy Athletes that Special Olympics Arkansas offers.
+Below are the eight different disciplines of Healthy Athletes that Special Olympics Arkansas offers.
 Each athletes that attends receives free health screenings, education, and referrals for follow-up care.

 Fun FitnessComprehensive, cooperative and educational, FUNfitness is the physical therapy component of Healthy Athletes® that Special Olympics athletes describe as “just plain fun”.
 Designed to assess and improve an athlete’s flexibility, functional strength, aerobic capacity and balance, volunteer physical therapists, assistants, and students assess the flexibility and functional strength of Special Olympics Athletes’ muscles, as well as overall balance at FUNfitness screenings.
 The FUNfitness curriculum was developed for Special Olympics Healthy Athletes by the American Physical Therapy Association.
 Professional volunteers (OTs, PTs, students) interested in assisting at FUNfitness events please contact: